Skip to main content

 Insurance companies may factor in their policy premium the driving record of any individual of driving age that resides within an insured's household.
 If you have any questions regarding the potential impact a newly licensed driver may have on your policy, you may wish to contact your insurance agent.

 Self-insurance or Surety Bonds are special options for owners of business vehicles.
-Details are available at any DMV office.

 Monitoring and Verification of Insurance Coverage

 In partnership with the insurance industry, the Virginia Department of Motor Vehicles (DMV)administers a program to electronically verify the automobile liability insurance on Virginia registered vehicles.
-If no no insurance is found for a particular motor vehicle, the owner is required to furnish policy information to DMV for verification.
+If no insurance is found for a particular motor vehicle, the owner is required to furnish policy information to DMV for verification.
 For more information, refer to Verification of Insurance Coverage.

 Carrying Proof of Insurance